 Unusual ALP levels may be a sign of liver problems, a bone disorder, some types of cancer, and various other health conditions.

-Slightly irregular ALP levels are usually no cause for concern.
-However, severely abnormal levels can signify a severe underlying medical condition, typically one relating to the liver, bones, or gallbladder.
+Slightly abnormal ALP levels can occur naturally and without any underlying illness.
+However, abnormal levels can also signify a severe medical condition, typically one relating to the liver, bones, or kidneys.

-In this article, we look at the ALP test in more detail and explain what it involves, how to prepare for it, and what the results may mean.
+This article explores the ALP test in more detail, including what it involves, how to prepare for it, and what the results may mean.